 That location is plotted with a GPS location of latitude 0, longitude 0.
 This is the default GPS location for any sample that does not have a GPS coordinate assigned to it.
 This happens when the POGO does not have a GPS fix (can't obtain GPS coordinates for its current location).

-Confirm that there is a green GPS status indicator on the bottom left of the sample page (and the number should be 9 satellites or more).
-If there is a red 'x' then the POGO is not generating a GPS position.
-If the badge has a number less than 9 then there the POGO may know it's location, but not down to the sub-meter level.
-It sometimes takes up to 10 minutes for POGO to see more than 9 satellites.
+Before taking a sample, confirm that there is a green GPS status indicator on the bottom left of the sample page.
+If there is a red X, then the POGO is not generating a GPS position.
+If the badge has a number of 9 or less, the POGO may know its location, but not to the sub-meter level.
+Connecting may take up to 10 minutes for POGO to see more than 9 satellites.

 If the badge remains red, try moving to a wide-open location with no trees or buildings around, and leave the POGO on with the app open for 15 minutes.
 If the POGO is still not generating a GPS signal, it is possible that the GPS chip or power board has come loose internally in the POGO.
-We can advise on how to check that if that is the case.
+If this occurs, please submit a ticket to POGO Support.